-In the 1910s John purchased an 18-acre farm near the family home.
-He and later deeded it to his widowed mother.
+In the 1910s John purchased an 18-acre farm near the family home in Maple Summit.
+He later deeded it to his widowed mother.
 She once described the farm as "rough, there is a couple acres of it can be farmed but we have no way to farm it."

-In the fall of 1911, John went to Edwardsburg, MI to get work.
-He received one letter from his estranged father, and replied, "and that was the end of our exchange of letters," he later recalled.
+In the fall of 1911, John and Carrie relocated to Edwardsburg, Cass County, MI to get work.
+After that move, he received one letter from his estranged father, and replied, "and that was the end of our exchange of letters," he recalled.
 John's father disappeared in the spring of 1912, never to be seen again.
 Over the years John tried to locate his father, and even was interviewed at length by a government investigator.
-A copy of the transcript, found in the National Archives in Washington, DC, is now in the Minerd-Miner-Minor Archives.
+A copy of the transcript, found in the National Archives in Washington, DC, is now in the Minerd.com Archives.

-John returned to Western Pennsylvania in mid-June 1920, and settled in Connellsville, PA, where he worked as a laborer in a foundry.
-In 1921, he resided at 238 East Fairview Avenue in Connellsville.
-The city's Main Street is seen here in a rare postcard photograph.
+Two of their children were born in Michigan.
+The Gorsuches returned to Western Pennsylvania in mid-June 1920, and settled in Connellsville, PA, where he found employment as a laborer in a foundry.
+In 1921, they resided at 238 East Fairview Avenue in Connellsville.

 One of John's granddaughters reports that "he was a very kind, gentle man.
 He was the male figure that I looked up to as a child.
 He was a farmer and in later years, janitor in a church."

 The federal census of 1930 shows the family remaining Connellsville, with John working as a department store janitor.
 Carrie's widowed mother resided under their roof at the time.

 Circa 1938-1940, they made their home on Blackstone Avenue in Connellsville.
 By 1955, they had moved to 426 North Pittsburgh Street.
 They also resided in Greensburg for a short time.